Marshall W. (Mark) Pagon, Chairman of the Board

 Club: University of Pennsylvania

-Profession: Gilly is an Associate Head Coach for the University of Pennsylvania Squash program, recently rejoining the staff in July 2013.
+Profession: Gilly is the Men’s Head Coach for the University of Pennsylvania Squash program, recently rejoining the staff in July 2013.
 In addition, he is owner of GL Squash and the GL Squash Camp.

 Squash Angle: A Philadelphia native, Lane has won three Professional Squash Association (PSA) titles, reached eight PSA Tour finals, and held a world ranking as high as 48th — the second-best ranking ever for an American.
 A member of the US Team since 2007, Lane has been runner-up at the US Nationals four times.
 In 2011, he helped the U.S. team to seventh at the World Championships in Paderborn, Germany, the team’s best finish at that event.
 Lane also was a member of the United States’ gold medal-winning men’s team at the 2008 Pan American Games in Cuenca, Ecuador.
 At Penn, Lane earned All-America, All-Ivy, and team MVP all four years, as well as serving as captain as a junior and senior.
 He was also the first Penn player to receive the College Squash Association’s (CSA) Skillman Award, given to a player who exemplifies leadership, sportsmanship, and achievement over his career.